ilkar399/PathfinderAutoBuff/PathfinderAutoBuff/Doc/README.md

 * You can also select to pre-activate an activatable ability/item (like Extend Metamagic Rod) before casting spells
 * You can record your own actions into the action queue
-* There is small UI panel that allows a quick execution of one of your favorite action queues (*Note: it's not very pretty and wasn't tested on different screen resolutions*)
+* There is small UI panel that allows a quick execution of one of your queues
+* You can set up different per-queue or global settings, including spellbook and metamagic priority

 There are issues with certain buffs that I'm not sure how to process yet (like Acid Maw/Bless weapon that have some non-trivial targeting conditions)